Kintetsu Rail Pass

 Assessment

-The pass can pay off for those making long-distance journeys across the Kintetsu railway network, for example a round trip between Osaka or Kyoto and the Shima Peninsula or Nagoya, but note that pass holders will have to pay additionally the limited express fees when using the fast and comfortable, direct limited express trains along these routes.
+The 5-day passes can still pay off for those making long-distance journeys across the Kintetsu railway network, for example a round trip between Osaka or Kyoto and the Shima Peninsula or Nagoya, but note that pass holders will have to pay additionally the limited express fees when using the fast and comfortable, direct limited express trains along these routes.

 Read our page about passes for the Kansai Region for more information.